darrenks/atlas/docs/syntax.md

 The `+` was a binary op, and the `-` and `|` are unary.

 Two expressions in a row without an explicit operation do an implicit op.
-This uses the `snoc` operator.
+This uses the `build` operator.
 You don't necessarily need a space to use this.
 This implicit operation is still left to right and equal precedence to other operations.

     1+1 3*4
     -- Is parsed as:
     ((1+1) 3)*4
-    -- And does a snoc
+    -- And does a build
     ──────────────────────────────────
     8 12
     8 12